 Senate Intelligence Committee releases final report on 2016 Russian interference

+Washington — A nearly 1,000-page report released by the Senate Intelligence Committee on Tuesday documents a broad set of links and interactions between Russian government operatives and members of the 2016 Trump campaign, adding new details and dimensions to the account laid out last year by special counsel Robert Mueller and raising counterintelligence concerns about certain Russian efforts that may have persisted into the 2020 election season.

-Washington — The Senate Intelligence Committee released the long-awaited final volume of its investigation into Russia's 2016 election interference on Monday, marking the conclusion of what was held up as the last and arguably only bipartisan congressional investigation into the matter.
+Tuesday's report was the committee's final, and long-awaited, chapter in its more than three-year investigation into Russia's 2016 election interference, marking the conclusion of what was held up as the last and arguably only bipartisan congressional investigation into the matter.
+Spanning 966 pages, it concludes, as have other assessments of Russia's efforts, that Moscow "engaged in an aggressive, multifaceted effort to influence, or attempt to influence, the outcome of the 2016 presidential election."

-The fifth chapter, parts of which were redacted, spans nearly 1,000 pages and deals with counterintelligence concerns stemming from potential links and interactions between Moscow and the 2016 campaigns.
-The committee details extensive contact between Trump campaign chairman Paul Manafort and Konstantin Kilimnik, a Russian national who worked closely with Manafort for years.
-The report labeled Kilimnik a "Russian intelligence officer."
+The report detailed extensive contacts between Trump campaign chairman Paul Manafort and Konstantin Kilimnik, a Russian national who worked closely with Manafort for years.
+The report labeled Kilimnik a "Russian intelligence officer," and said Manafort, for reasons the committee could not determine, sought to "secretly share internal Campaign information with Kilimnik."
+It also said the committee obtained "some information" linking Kilimnik to Russian intelligence services' efforts to hack and leak information to damage Hillary Clinton and the Democratic Party.

-"The Committee found that Manafort's presence on the Campaign and proximity to Trump created opportunities for the Russian intelligence services to exert influence over, and acquire confidential information on, the Trump Campaign," the report said.
-"The Committee assesses that Kilimnik likely served as a channel to Manafort for Russian intelligence services, and that those services likely sought to exploit Manafort's access to gain insight into the Campaign.
-Taken as a whole, Manafort's high-level access and willingness to share information with individuals closely affiliated with the Russian intelligence services, particularly Kilimnik, represented a grave counterintelligence threat."
+Overall, the report said, Manafort's proximity to then-candidate Trump "created opportunities for the Russian intelligence services to exert influence over, and acquire confidential information on, the Trump Campaign."
+Manafort's willingness to share information with Kilimnik and other Russian operatives, it concluded, "represented a grave counterintelligence threat."

+Manafort was sentenced last March to a seven-year prison term for fraud charges that stemmed from the special counsel's investigation, though he was released to home confinement amid concerns over the coronavirus.

+The report also documents, in intricate detail, interactions between Trump associate Roger Stone and Wikileaks — which was at the time still considered a "journalistic entity" by the U.S. government rather than a hostile organization, the report notes — as Wikileaks timed and released hacked documents that were intended to be damaging to the Clinton campaign and the Democratic National Committee.

+It says Mr. Trump "directed" campaign officials to stay in touch with Stone, who also made numerous phone calls to Mr. Trump personally throughout the spring of 2016, according to the report.
+Its authors describe the campaign as being "elated" by the news of WikiLeaks' planned releases, noting its senior officials appeared largely "indifferent to the significance of acquiring, promoting, or disseminating materials from a Russian intelligence services hack-and-leak campaign."

+Stone was convicted in November of seven felony charges that stemmed from Mueller's investigation, and sentenced to 40 months in prison.
+Mr. Trump commuted Stone's sentence last month.
+In written answers provided to the special counsel, Mr. Trump denied having a recollection of conversations about WikiLeaks with Stone.

-In a statement, Republican Senator Marco Rubio, the committee's acting chairman, said investigators "found absolutely no evidence" that the Trump campaign "colluded" with the Russians, but said the committee did find "irrefutable evidence of Russian meddling."
+In a statement accompanying the report's release on Tuesday, Republican Senator Marco Rubio, the committee's acting chairman, said investigators "found absolutely no evidence" that the Trump campaign "colluded" with the Russians, but said the committee did find "irrefutable evidence of Russian meddling."

 Senator Mark Warner, the committee's vice chairman, noted in a statement that the report details "a breathtaking level of contacts between Trump officials and Russian government operatives that is a very real counterintelligence threat to our elections."